-It has been pointed that the vulnerability of roofs to tephra fallout depends on the type, the height, the age, the load-bearing structures, the type of roof, the dimension and the general layout of the building (????), making this type of assessments geographically dependent and requiring extensive in situ surveys.
-Vulnerability curves have been developed after the 1991 eruption of Pinatubo (?) and the 1994 eruption of Rabaul (?), which can be in some cases extended to other situations.
-In Europe, the most complete surveys were performed on the island of Sao Miguel, Azores (?), for the areas around Vesuvius (?), around Mt.
-Etna (?) and for Icod de los Vinos, Tenerife (?).
-The range of impact of tephra load on roofs found in the literature usually shows minor damage from 100 kg/m2 to major damage at 700 kg/m2 (??).
-However, in the case of Ecuador and based on data in ? and Hugo Yepes (personal communication), we have adopted a range from 100 kg/m2 to 300 kg/m2 with a vulnerability linearly increasing from 0 to 1 between those values (Table 1).
+It has been pointed that the vulnerability of roofs to tephra fallout depends on the type, the height, the age, the load-bearing structures, the type of roof, the dimension and the general layout of the building (Blong 1984, 2003; Pomonis et al. 1999; Spence et al. 2005), making this type of assessments geographically dependent and requiring extensive in situ surveys.
+Vulnerability curves have been developed after the 1991 eruption of Pinatubo (Spence et al. 1996) and the 1994 eruption of Rabaul (Blong 2003), which can be in some cases extended to other situations.
+In Europe, the most complete surveys were performed on the island of Sao Miguel, Azores (Pomonis et al. 2010) and for Icod de los Vinos, Tenerife (Marti et al. 2008).
+The range of impact of tephra load on roofs found in the literature usually shows minor damage from 100 kg/m to major damage at 700 kg/m (Blong 1984; Bonadonna 2006).
+However, in the case of Ecuador and based on data in Metzger et al. (1999) and Hugo Yepes (personal communication), we have adopted a range from 100 to 300 kg/m with a vulnerability linearly increasing from 0 to 1 between those values (Table 1).

-Our physical vulnerability assessment is based the on 2001 Censo de poblacion y vivienda from the Instituto Nacional de Estadisticas y Cencos de Ecuado (?), which provides a building census for each administrative unit divided in 7 building types, ranging in increasing quality: choza, covacha, rancho, mediagua, cuarto, casa o villa and departamento.
-After a survey of pictures available on Google Earth, we classified these types of buildings in 3 classes, from high to low vulnerability: (1) choza, covacha and rancho as being potentially damaged from a tephra accumulation of 100 kg/m2; (2) mediagua, potentially damaged from 200 kg/m2 and (3) cuarto, casa o villa and departamento being potentially impacted from an accumulation of 300 kg/m2.
-Figure 2b and Online Resource 2 shows the ratio of buildings of type 1 on the total amount of buildings in each administrative unit.
+Our physical vulnerability assessment is based on the 2001 Censo de poblacion y vivienda from the Instituto Nacional de Estadisticas y Cencos de Ecuado (INEC 2001), which provides a building census for each administrative unit divided into 7 building types, ranging in increasing quality: choza, covacha, rancho, mediagua, cuarto, casa o villa and departamento.
+After a survey of pictures available on Google Earth, we classified these types of buildings into 3 classes, from high to low vulnerability: (1) choza, covacha and rancho as being potentially damaged from a tephra accumulation of 100 kg/m; (2) mediagua, potentially damaged from 200 kg/m and (3) cuarto, casa o villa and departamento being potentially impacted from an accumulation of 300 kg/m.
+Figure 2b and Online Resource 2 show the ratio of buildings of type 1 on the total amount of buildings in each administrative unit.